Luke's Web Pages for Less

 Hosting Options

-In addition to the monthly cost there is also the domain registration fee (for .com, .net or .org names) which has become much cheaper in recent years ($20/year or less, although some hosting plans throw in the domain registration for free).
+Domain registration fees have become much cheaper in recent years (about $10/year or so, although some hosting plans may throw in the domain registration for free).
 A .ca domain is another option (with more name availability, although a bit more expensive) for Canadian companies or citizens.
 Most hosts will register your domain name for you when you apply for hosting.

 Back to top of this page